 The CHS Alliance Verification Scheme offers different approaches to verification, because we recognise there are many types of aid organisations at different stages of their journey to meet the CHS Nine Commitments.

-All verification approaches allow organisations to capture useful data and identify areas of strength and weakness using the 62 indicators outlined in the CHS Verification Framework.
+All verification approaches allow organisations to capture useful data and identify areas of strength and weakness using the indicators outlined in the CHS Verification Framework.

-Self-Assessment
+CHS Self-Assessment

-Self-assessment is a learning exercise.
+The CHS self-assessment is a learning exercise.
 It helps organisations understand their capacity and performance against the CHS, and builds an improvement plan to make the services they deliver work better for the people affected by crisis.

-Using a guidance document and online survey tools provided by the CHS Alliance, self-assessment allows organisations to collect information, document evidence and present results.
+Using a guidance document and online survey tools provided by the CHS Alliance, the self-assessment allows organisations to collect information, document evidence and present results.

 While the results of the Self-Assessments belong entirely to the organisations, CHS Alliance secretariat validates, only for the members, the fact that they completed the process.
 They are issued with a letter and a stamp they can use to demonstrate their commitment to the standard.